uqlibrary/technology-training/Audacity/audacity.md

 You can switch between visualisation tools by using the clip title dropdown menu.

-The spectrogram view makes it possible to visualise frequencies rather than the level, and can help finding specific sounds in the recording.
+The **spectrogram** view makes it possible to visualise **frequencies** rather than the level, and can help finding specific sounds in the recording.

 For example, if there is a constant high-pitched hissing noise throughout a recording, the spectral selection tool will allow the selection of the precise frequency, and the Spectra edit mutlitool effect will remove it:

-* Select > Spectral > Toggle spectral selection
+* `Select > Spectral > Toggle spectral selection`
-* Effect > Spectral edit multitool
+* `Effect > Spectral edit multitool`

 ## Saving and exporting

-Saving an Audacity project will save everything in the current state, so you can keep editing your audio files and putting everything together.
+Saving an **Audacity project will** save everything in the current state, so you can keep editing your audio files and putting everything together.

-If you are finished with your project and you want to export a finished product, you can use "File > Export".
+If you are finished with your project and you want to **export** a finished product, you can use `File > Export`.
 A few common formats are listed, including lossy formats like MP3 and OGG, and lossless formats like WAV.
-Using "Export Audio...", you can choose other formats FLAC, a lossless format that uses less space than WAV.
+Using `Export Audio...`, you can choose other formats FLAC, a lossless format that uses less space than WAV.

 Try exporting you project and giving it relevant **tags** so information can be displayed by audio players.
 By default, Audacity will use the tags from the first clip imported into the project.

 The resulting file is a single stereo audio file.
-You can also "Mix and Render" tracks inside a project, which is the equivalent.
+You can also `Mix and Render` tracks inside a project, which is the equivalent.

 ## Where to find audio files?

-Always make sure that the licence is compatible with your us of the files.
+Always make sure that the **licence** is compatible with your use of the files.

 * The Internet Archive is a great source of recordings: https://archive.org/details/audio
 * FreeSound.org is a wealth of sound snippets released under Creative Commons licences